 With a well-thought-out ground plan, you would be able to get a scenic route while not sacrificing convenience when watering and fertilizing the plants.
 It’s the best of both worlds, but you really have to plan where your plants will be in relation to the path and vice versa.

 There are tons of materials to choose from for your path.
 You can go the classic concrete route, as it’s the simplest one to make.
 It’s going to stay rock-solid for quite a while.
 The only downside is that it might prevent water flow from one patch of dirt to another, plus it can get quite hot in the summer.
+A cost effective diy backyard is to contract an experienced woodworker to create extra space and make a deck to create a seating area.

 Gravel is another great option for those who like to walk barefoot through their backyard.
 It’s comfortable, easy on the feet, and doesn’t disrupt the natural look of the garden.
 Whatever material you choose, make sure it’s going to make your leisurely walk as comfortable as possible.